giantswarm/cert-operator/examples/local/README.md

 ## Deploying the lab charts

-The lab consist of two Helm charts, `cert-operator-lab-chart`, which sets up vault and cert-operator, and `cert-resource-lab-chart`, which puts in place the required certificates.
+The lab consist of two Helm charts, `cert-operator-lab-chart`, which sets up Vault and cert-operator, and `cert-resource-lab-chart`, which puts in place the required certificates.

 With a working Helm installation they can be created from the `examples/local` dir with: